Top 10 Celebrities Who Were Blacklisted by McCarthyism

 The famous scientist was also a firm socialist, a fact that was enough for J. Edgar Hoover to call for him to be barred from entering the US.

-Chaplin had made his political views very clear in movies like The Great Dictator, and this made him a clear target of McCarthyists, so much so he was banned from entering the US at one point.
+Chaplin had made his political views very clear in movies like The Great Dictator.
+This made him a clear target of McCarthyists, so much so that he was banned from entering the US at one point.

 The star of I Love Lucy endured an FBI investigation for allegedly registering as a communist supporter in the 30s.